 Please be aware this blog may contain triggers

-But talk to me she did, in private and with an urgency she would repeat for years to come.
-Did my father touch me?
-Did he ask me to do things...I was so frightened stuck between those two titans that ruled my world.
-I didn't tell, not yet.
+She would corner me in private with an urgency, she would repeat for years to come ask if my father touched me?
+Had he asked me to do things?
+I was so scared, stuck between those two titans that ruled my world.
+I didn't tell, not then.
 When she found my panties hidden and stained with her husband's mark, she asked again.
 I said nothing and she turned away.
-Things went on in this new arrangement which we three shared for years.
-For an eternity, for a childhood.
+Things went on in that arrangement that we three shared for years, for an eternity, for a childhood.

 When I was ten I finally broke down.
 I couldn't hold the secrets and pain in any longer.
 I told.
 I told her everything.
 She said she would handle it.
 She told me about the others, that it had happened before.
 All I could think was that she had known it was going on.
 She said she knew that I had lied to her.
 She said it in an accusatory way as if I had been stealing from her.
 That's exactly how my mother came to treat me, as a rival, a thief.
 She held me responsible for what happened between my father and myself and that was how it was to stay.
 I think she may have loved us, as much as she could.
 She just loved him more.